sgtsmall/VK2BV_aprx_Igate/README.md

 This Github entry is not finalised... stuff is still all over the place.

 The main image is available from the Waverley Members Web Site (I think!)
-It is definately located in the club Google Drive.
+It is definitely located in the club Google Drive.

 ![alt text](https://github.com/sgtsmall/VK2BV_aprx_Igate/blob/master/docs/VK2BVAPRXiGate1.png "Simple Build of iGate")